 - Regional, transregional, and global structures and organizations

-Theme 4: Creation, Expansion, and Interaction of Economic Systems
+Theme 4: Economic Systems

 - Agricultural and pastoral production